Ns-AnoNymouS/string-session-generator-bot/README.md

 - [Anonymous](https://github.com/Ns-AnoNymouS)

 ### Note:
 This was First made by [Krishna Singhal](https://github.com/Krishna-Singhal).
-And I am very lazy to add README.md for this report so taken the README.MD from [Abir Hasan](https://github.com/AbirHasan2005).
+And I am very lazy to add README.md for this repo so taken the README.MD from [Abir Hasan](https://github.com/AbirHasan2005).
 I made small changes in this report to make easy for the beginners to deploy.

 ## Follow on:
 <p align="left">